US STOCKS-Wall St surges as Congress preps more stimulus and oil bounces back

 Investors will also be paying close attention to capital allocation from companies, Perez added, “You have to have the cash to sustain and ride out to the other side.”

-Burrito chain Mexican Grill Inc jumped 11% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
+Burrito chain Mexican Grill Inc jumped about 14% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.

 Netflix Inc more than doubled its own projections for new customers in the first quarter.
-However, its shares fell 2.3% as it forecast a weaker second half if the lockdown measures were to be lifted.
+However, its shares fell 2.9% as it forecast a weaker second half if the lockdown measures are lifted.

 The Russell 2000 index of U.S. small-cap stocks rallied 1.3% but it remains down nearly 30% from its February high, reflecting smaller companies’ recent underperformance companied to Wall Street’s largest firms.